pleasant-menlo/mapping_tool/README.md

 ```

 ## Configuration File Parameters
 The map to be created is defined by the configuration file passed to `main.py`.
 The configuration can be specified in YAML or JSON.
 An annotated example file can be found [here](./example_config_file.yaml).
+Additional examples can be found in the [example_configuration_files](./example_configuration_files) directory.
 Available options and their corresponding values are:
 * `canonical_map_period` - Specification of the time periods to be used for map creation.
 Either a canonical map period or a list of custom time ranges can be specified, but not both.
   * `year` - The year corresponding to the first map
   * `quarter` - The quarter corresponding to the first map